Alongside performing and composing, education has always been a passion of Aengus.

 If you or someone you know would like to take guitar lessons with Aengus, don’t hesitate to get in touch by emailing firstname.lastname@example.org.

-Aengus teaches students of all ages, levels and styles.
+Aengus teaches students of all ages, levels and styles, and lessons are conducted one-to-one.

 AENGUS’ TEACHING ETHOS: